 Toyota Prius Plug-In practicality & boot space

-Bigger battery pack in Toyota Prius Plug-in Hybrid hampers boot space and means there’s only room for four
+Bigger battery pack in Toyota Prius Plug-in Hybrid hampers boot space, but it is thankfully now available as a five-seater

 |Length||Width||Height||Boot volume (seats up)|

-In the move from regular hybrid to plug-in, the Toyota Prius Plug-in Hybrid has lost some of its usability, a factor that makes the standard car such a brilliantly affordable and efficient package – but it’s still worth considering.
+In the move from regular hybrid to plug-in, the Toyota Prius Plug-in Hybrid has lost some of its usability, a factor that makes the standard car such a brilliantly affordable and efficient package – but it’s still worth considering, especially now it comes with five seats.

 Toyota Prius Plug-In interior space, storage & comfort